alvinbaena/advent/README.md

 # What is this?
-My attempts to solve [advent of code 2021](https://adventofcode.com/2021) using golang.
+My attempts to solve [advent of code](https://adventofcode.com) using golang.

 # Why?
 Because I wanted to...